Mitral Valve Regurgitation

 Take your temperature and weigh yourself every day.
 This is to check for infection, and to make sure your heart is pumping normally.
 If it doesn’t pump normally, fluid can build up in your body and quickly cause you to gain excess weight.

-You will probably have your stitches or staples removed in 7 to 10 days.
+You will likely have your stitches or staples removed in 7 to 10 days.
 Make sure you keep all of your follow-up appointments.
 Follow all the instructions your healthcare provider gives you for medicines, exercise, diet, and wound care.

 Make sure all your dentists and doctors know about your new heart valve.
 You may need to take antibiotics before certain medical and dental procedures.
 This is to prevent getting an infection in your new valve.

 If you have a mechanical valve, you will need to take blood thinner medicine.
 This is medicine that helps prevent clots.
+Blood thinners require frequent monitoring of levels, and certain foods and medicines can interact with these drugs.
+Make sure you know all about the blood thinners you are prescribed before you leave the hospital.

 When to call your healthcare provider